 Abstinence can help you to maintain all the skills learnt in rehab and minimises the risk of relapsing once treatment is complete.

-The Differences Between Private Rehab And Council Founded Treatment
+The Differences Between Private And Council-Funded Rehab In Crawley

 Whilst the benefits of private rehab are many, you may be wondering where that leaves NHS treatment offered by the government, particularly since this is many people’s first port of call.

 Whilst NHS treatment is free, many programmes are being cut due to a lack of funding, leaving those who require treatment with nowhere left to turn.

 A lack of programmes thus means that waiting lists in other areas are overwhelmed and the patient-to-staff ratio is very large.

 Many NHS addiction programmes are also criticised for their lack of mental health support which, meaning that those with a dual diagnosis cannot access adequate care and support.

 On the other hand, the major downside to private rehab in Crawley is the cost involved.